enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/dev/build.rst

 GitHub upload
 ++++++++++++++++

-Create a release inside GitHub and upload the zip and tar.gz produced by the jqm-engine project.
+Create a release inside GitHub and upload the zip and tar.gz produced by the jqm-service project.
 Add a link to the release notes inside.

 .. note:: only do this **after** the documentation is up on ReadTheDocs.
 Creating a release sends a mail to followers, so any link to the doc would be dead otherwise.

 Docker Hub upload
 ++++++++++++++++++++

-This updates the following tags:

-* release tag
-* major tag
-* latest is updated to this release
-* nightly is updated to the next upcoming version.

-For maintenance releases of past majors, care must be taken to change the updated tags.

-Changing version, run `$jqmVer="2.1.0"; $majorVer=$jqmVer.Split('.')[0]; $newTag="jqm-all-$jqmVer"; ./Update-AllBranches.ps1 -Push -Branches @{$jqmVer = $newTag; $majorVer = $newTag; "latest" = $newTag; "nightly" = "master"}`

-You also may rebuild older branches - this updates OS and middlewares.
+TODO: